Here are several benefits of working with a community foundation to reach your charitable goals.

 Their deep understanding and knowledge of organizations specific to Minnesota allow our team to provide personalized nonprofit recommendations that align with donors' interest areas.

-3. We provide donors with education and learning opportunities.
+3. We provide fundholders with education and learning opportunities.

 Our frequent educational events highlight emerging and changing needs important to our communities.
 We bring our donor community together through events like our Giving+Together series, and donors can identify the best way to achieve their charitable giving goals.

-4. We can help donors manage their long-term legacy.
+4. We can help you manage your long-term legacy.

 With the Saint Paul & Minnesota Foundation, donors have many options for building a lasting legacy.